WPettersson/moip_aira/README.md

 # README #

-This is a multi-objective integer programming (MOIP) algorithm, which is heavily based on the work discussed in the following paper.

-Ozlen, M., Burton, B. A., & MacRae, C. A. (2014).
+This is a multi-objective integer programming (MOIP) algorithm, which is heavily based on the work discussed in Ozlen, M., Burton, B. A., & MacRae, C. A. (2014).
 Multi-objective integer programming: An improved recursive algorithm.
-Journal of Optimization Theory and Applications, 160(2), 470-482.
+Journal of Optimization Theory and Applications. doi: 10.1007/s10957-013-0364-y

+The parallel elements are documented in
+W. Pettersson, M. Ozlen (2019).
+Multi-objective integer programming: Synergistic parallel approaches.
+INFORMS Journal on Computing 2019; doi: 10.1287/ijoc.2018.0875

 The original algorithm implementation can be found at https://bitbucket.org/melihozlen/moip_aira/ but this version has significant changes, noticeably a switch to C++ and boost for various utility functions, as well as the use of parallel processing.